metaljase/SharesGainLossTracker/README.md

 | OutputFilenamePrefix                 | The Excel filename will be a date/time stamp.
 A prefix can be specified.
 | SymbolsFullPath                      | Path and filename of the CSV file containing shares and purchase prices to be tracked.
 | ApiUrl                               | URL of 3rd party stocks API.
 Replace `<API KEY>` with your API key.
-| ApiDelayPerCallMillieseconds         | Delay between API calls to keep within rate limit.
+| ApiDelayPerCallMilliseconds          | Delay between API calls to keep within rate limit.
 One API call per stock.
 | EndpointReturnsAdjustedClose         | `true` or `false` sets whether or not the API endpoint returns an adjusted close price.
 | OrderByDateDescending                | `true` or `false` sets whether to sort dates in Excel file in ascending or descending order.